xrip/retro-sound/README.md

 4. Retro Sound Chips: Choose from SN76489, SAA1099, YM2413, YM3812, YMF262, or any OPN2 compatible chip.
 The YMF288 is recommended for its versatility.
 5. Capacitors and Resistors: A few passive components for stable operation.
 6. Basic Soldering Skills: Minimal soldering is required to assemble the hardware.

+## Credits
+PCB designs and all hardware stuff are by Sa Gin